kellychoy/Analysis-on-Airbnb-Dataset/README.md

 The dataset is provided by [Inside Airbnb[(http://insideairbnb.com/get-the-data/) and the data time period used for the project is 9/3/23.
 The purpose of this project was to conduct exploratory analysis, predictive modeling and machine learning technique on Airbnb in the Los Angeles area.

 Techniques used:
--Tableau (data visualization)
+- Tableau (data visualization)
--Python
+- Python
--Sentiment Analysis
+- Sentiment Analysis
--Feature Selection
+- Feature Selection
- -XGBoost Classifier
+ - XGBoost Classifier
- -Backward Elimination
+ - Backward Elimination
--Random Forest
+- Random Forest
--Logistic Regression
+- Logistic Regression
--Decision Trees
+- Decision Trees